 True BlueMotion Models first emerged at the Frankfurt motor show in September 2009 and launched in the UK in the following year.
 VW continued the branding over several generations of Passat, Polo and Golf.

-The BlueMotion models all had efficient diesel engines with stop-start technology, low rolling-resistance tires and unique exterior styling.
+The BlueMotion models all had efficient diesel engines with stop-start technology, low rolling-resistance tyres and unique exterior styling.
 In terms of the rest of their components, they were similarly specced to VW’s regular entry-level S models.

 At the time, VW described its BlueMotion vehicles as the “pinnacle of what is currently feasible.”
 The automaker believed that it had come up with a compelling set of measures to reduce the world’s reliance on fossil fuels and reduce CO2 emissions.